 Where do you see yourself in five years?

 A better version of the question might be, what do you dream of?
 Is it the freedom to travel?
 To work less and spend more time with your family?
-To make more money?
+To make more money, or maybe save more?
 Maybe you dream of being your own boss?